LukeTheHecker/asd-variability/README.md

 2. Analysis of Variability
 The calculation of all variability metrics presented in the paper is done in [notebooks/2_data_analysis.ipynb](https://github.com/LukeTheHecker/asd-variability/blob/main/notebooks/2_data_analysis.ipynb).
-Furthermore, this notebook also produces Figures and Tables.
+Furthermore, this notebook also produces all Figures found in the results section and produces tables with the statistics.

+3. Classification and Correlations
+This notebook creates Table 1 and Table 2 in the manuscript: [notebooks/3_classification_and_distances.ipynb](https://github.com/LukeTheHecker/asd-variability/blob/main/notebooks/3_classification_and_distances.ipynb).